-‘Welcome home’: New Vietnam War memorial park draws the Mattis family to Seattle
+‘Welcome home’: New Vietnam War memorial park, opening Saturday, draws the Mattis family to Seattle

 The ceremony is expected to draw several thousand people, including some from Washington’s Vietnamese American community, to a 1-acre tract on the museum grounds dominated by a refurbished B-52G Stratofortress bomber.

 The aircraft assisted in the fearsome aerial campaign the U.S. unleashed in Vietnam in a divisive war that ignited fierce protests in America.
 A plaque under the nose of the plane bears words of comfort and reconciliation for veterans of the conflict.
-It says “Welcome home,” a message that extends to Southeast Asians who fought the United States and later resettled their families in America in an era when the nation took in more than 700,000 of these immigrants.
+It says “Welcome home,” a message that extends to Southeast Asians who fought on the side of the United States and later resettled their families in America in an era when the nation took in more than 700,000 of these immigrants.

 That note of inclusion is expected to be affirmed by speakers Saturday, and is important to the Mattis family.